 It’s argued that by distributing workers throughout the city or region into smaller workspaces, it gives them the chance to collaborate more with colleagues who live in close proximity.

 This distributed model builds greater resilience into the system.
 Should there be power outages, infrastructure issues, or we face another public health crisis, these smaller distributed spaces will mean there’s less chance of the whole company operation being taken out.

 Multi-Use Office Spaces

 As has already happened in the hospitality industry, distributed workspaces can become multi-use.
-City hotels now frequently combine traditional accommodation, with coffee shops and workspaces.
+City hotels now frequently combine traditional accommodation, with coffee shops and workspaces including modern office technology.
 A multi-centre office could offer something similar, with facilities available for co-working and start-ups within the building.
 This can help to foster a new creative synergy between different companies and individuals.

 Whereas the large office often appeared like something of a company fortress, where established ways of doing things pertained, the new distributed workspaces could become much more open and inventive.
 They could also play a part in reviving neighbourhoods.
 Why shouldn’t an office make space available for a coffee shop, that could be run by a local entrepreneur which services both the staff and people who live locally?

 Increasingly, people will be moving from remote work to office-based work or blending the two ways of working.
 Our working lives will also see periods of traditional employment, freelancing and times when we combine a range of contract models.

 The future of work and the workplace is flexible, involves less travel and embraces creativity.
 This not only makes for a better work/life balance, but it also makes smart business sense.
 Distributed, flexible workplaces are much more resilient and forward-thinking companies are now starting to explore this concept seriously.